Sha0S/ICT_utils/README.md

 - query: Get ICT (and CCL) results from a SQL database.
 - log_reader: Basic interpreter for logfiles.
 - traceability_client and traceability_server: Improved MES system, with multiple user levels.

-## deprecated:
-- traceabilty: Basic MES implementation, was replaced with traceability_client + server.
-- aoi_uploader: Experimental program to interpret xml result files from AOI/AXI machines, and upload them to SQL.